D'ou tu viens aux États-Unis ? — Where do you come from in the States?

 At this very moment

 I studied design, film, animation, and video at the Rhode Island School of Design (une bonne école de beaux-arts aux Etats-Unis) from 2000 to 2002.
-I pursued media-related academic studies in New York City and Florida until I moved to France.
+I pursued media-related academic studies in New York City and Florida until I moved to France in 2005.

 I help my clients create consistent visual identities across desktop and mobile platforms.
 I also address how these identities can thrive in different social media contexts.
 I am passionate about developments in web typography and responsive design.
 I acknowledge that web design is a somewhat ephemeral medium, but I think it's possible to produce flexible, longterm, sustainable solutions.